Marshall Brickman & Rick Elice (Book)

 Bob Gaudio (Music); Bob Crewe (Lyrics)

-Jersey Boys is told in four sections, appropriately matching the four seasons of the year.
-Each member of the quartet narrates one part of the time-sequenced story, putting his particular spin on a history that is full of false starts, sky-rocketing successes, personal tragedies, and personal loyalties thicker than blood as well as lies and betrayals that lead to break-ups — personally and professionally.
-The narrations are of course frequently punctuated by the sounds of songs as old friends once heard on 45s and still heard decades later on any streaming service to our phones or virtual home assistants.
+The story of this group that, as the program notes, “sold over 175 million records worldwide, all before any of the members turned 30,” is told in four sections matching the four seasons of the year.
+Each member of the quartet narrates one part of the time-sequenced story, putting his particular spin on a history that is full of false starts, sky-rocketing successes, personal tragedies, and personal loyalties thicker than blood as well as lies and betrayals that lead to break-ups, personally and professionally.
+And the narrations are of course frequently punctuated by the sounds of songs as old friends once heard on 45s and still heard decades later on any streaming service to our phones.

-Corey Greenan begins the story with the “Spring” section as the cocky, heavy-Jersey-accented Tommy DeVito, self-proclaimed founder and leader of the group (and also occasional visitor to what he calls the “Broadway Correctional Facility” – or prison).
-Taking us through his search for just the right foursome as the earlier versions of trios and quartets play small clubs and street corners, Tommy also tells us how the initial group goes from being known as The Topics to The Varitones to The Four Lovers — the latter quartet moving disastrously into comedy, emptying clubs with campy songs like “I Go Ape.”
-While Tommy DeVito was usually not a featured soloist of the group, Corey Greenan as Tommy does rouse the audience with full company backup in “Earth Angel.”
+Matthew Dailey begins the story with the “Spring” section as the dimpled, cocky, heavy-Jersey-accented Tommy DeVito, self-proclaimed founder and leader of the group (and also occasional visitor to what he calls the “Broadway Correctional Institute” – or prison).
+Taking us through his search for just the right foursome as the earlier versions of trios and quartets play small clubs and street corners (“Silhouettes” and “You’re the Apple of My Eye”), Matthew Dailey rouses the audience with his gorgeous crooning with full company backup in “Earth Angel.”

-Bob Gaudio’s joining and his talented song-writing leads to the first three big hits of a group still in search of the right name, with the numbers delivered by the four leads in a rousing, toe-tapping sequence of melodies and harmonies that the audience can hardly hold back singing along: “Sherry,” “Big Girls Don’t Cry,” and “Walk Like a Man.”
-The hits also coincide with the foursome finally finding the right name, inspired by a neon “Four Seasons” sign on a bowling ally.
-Tommaso Antico as Bob shines with radiant spirit as he leads the entire ensemble in belting the ever-popular “December, 1963 (Oh What a Night).”
+The All-American-looking, clean-cut Bob Gaudio (Drew Seeley), who at 15 had already had a #1 hit, “Short Shorts,” picks up the story of “Summer” as he becomes the fourth piece of the pie.
+His joining and his talented song-writing leads to the first three big hits, delivered by the four leads in a rousing, toe-tapping sequence of melodies and harmonies that the audience can hardly hold back singing along: “Sherry,” “Big Girls Don’t Cry,” and “Walk Like a Man.”
+(The hits also coincide finally finding the right name, inspired by a neon “Four Seasons” sign on a bowling ally.)
+Drew Seeley as Bob then brings crystal clarity and a radiant spirit as he leads the entire ensemble belting perfectly the ever-popular “December, 1963 (Oh What a Night).”

-Standing like a tall, lanky giant with a singing bass voice astoundingly rich and deep and a talking voice slow, measured, and usually soft-spoken, Chris Stevens is Tommy’s long-time friend from the neighborhood and singing partner from the beginning, Nick Massi.
-While providing the solid, ever-beautiful, lower foundation for the quartet’s close harmonies, Mr. Hines is also exceptionally funny when he describes in non-characteristic frenzy “my ten year sentence” of rooming on the road with Tommy who changed his underwear every three days, peed in the sink, and invariably found a way to leave all towels wet for Nick.
+Standing like a tall, lanky giant with a singing bass voice astoundingly rich and deep and a talking voice slow, measured, and usually soft-spoken, Keith Hines is Tommy’s long-time friend from the neighborhood and singing partner from the beginning, Nick Massi.
+While providing the solid, ever-beautiful foundation for the quartet’s close harmonies, Mr. Hines is also exceptionally funny with Nick’s under-breath comments (always suggesting “Maybe I’ll form my own group” to everyone’s rolled-eyes dismal) and when he describes in non-characteristic frenzy ten years of wet towel torments while rooming with Tommy on the road.

 Rating: 5 E